 We have learned the major features of Prometheus and Graphite and which tool can be a suitable choice for your use cases.
 In this section, we will discuss several similarities and differences.

 Prometheus and Graphite offer visualization through dashboards and they both are suitable for time-series data.
 When you cannot find functionalities, you can add the features you need by installing plugins and tools.
 One common visualization tool they can utilize is Grafana.
 Also, they were designed considering high reliability.
 For the data they display through web UI, they can store them inside their database.

 Prometheus is more active in terms of data collection while Graphite listens to data sources passively.
 Prometheus has an internal dynamic SQL language called PromQL that allows you to query data, but Graphite relies on functions to search data.
 Prometheus has a comprehensive system that contains data handling capabilities such as collecting, storing, querying, graphing, and alerting.

-In this article, we’ve learned about Junos OS and Prometheus and Graphite.
-As we discussed major features of the monitoring tools, we found that there are several major differences between them, which can be deciding factors for Junos OS monitoring.
+In this article, we’ve learned about Junos OS and Prometheus, and Graphite.
+As we discussed the major features of the monitoring tools, we found that there are several major differences between them, which can be deciding factors for Junos OS monitoring.

-Although they both have powerful monitoring and metrics features, when you want to use an open-source software, it can be demanding to start using it and maintain it by yourself.
-To reduce your maintenance overhead, try our hosted Prometheus and hosted Graphite.
+Although they both have powerful monitoring and metrics features, when you want to use open-source software, it can be demanding to start using it and maintain it by yourself.
+To reduce your maintenance overhead, try hosted Graphite.